Peer Support Program

 Contacting the Peer Support Program

 If you are interested in peer support, please contact Jenny Tauber, the Integrated Emotional Support Coordinator, by phone, pager or email.
 The coordinator will arrange for a trained peer support volunteer to contact you.

-Interested on becoming a Peer Support volunteer?
-Email Jenny Tauber.
+Interested in becoming a Peer Support volunteer?

 History of the Peer Support Program at UNC